Aurora nuclear reactor: First proposal

-The reactor design is a fast-neutron reactor with heat pipe cooling similar to the NASA Kilopower reactor.
-According to the designers, the reactor will have a "large negative temperature reactivity coefficient", lacks pumps and valves, uses heat pipes for heat removal, has no nuclear refueling intervals and associated core exposure, and its core is buried underground.
+The first proposed reactor to use the Aurora Powerhouse name was a fast-neutron microreactor with heat pipe cooling similar to the NASA Kilopower reactor.
+It was to provide 1.4 MW_{e} and operate at extremely low burnup, allowing it to operate for its entire 20 year lifetime without refueling.
+It was to use heat pipe cooling and a supercritical carbon dioxide power conversion system.
+According to Oklo, the reactor would have had a "large negative temperature reactivity coefficient", lack pumps and valves, use heat pipes for heat removal, have no nuclear refueling intervals and associated core exposure, and have its core buried underground.
 In presenting its safety design to the Nuclear Regulatory Commission, Oklo quoted a study of the EBR-II, which is a different reactor technology, as being "inherently protected without requiring emergency power, safety systems, or operator intervention".